Ranktotop/wp-fce/README.md

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `wp-fluent-community-extreme` directory that contains the source code - a fully executable WordPress plugin.
+* A `wp-fce` directory that contains the source code - a fully executable WordPress plugin.

 ## Features